 What To Serve With This Recipe

-You could serve this chicken with pasta or rice (especially wild rice) to soak up the delicious sauce, or you can serve it on its own, with just a side vegetable, like these tender-crisp green beans that I used.
+You could serve Marry Me Chicken with pasta or rice (especially wild rice) to soak up the delicious sauce, or you can serve it on its own, with just a side vegetable, like these tender-crisp green beans that I used.
 Steamed asparagus, roasted cauliflower, steamed julienned carrots or steamed broccoli, are all good choices, too.

-You’ll make this meal even more romantic if you start with a simple appetizer like these Grilled Sesame Shishito Peppers along with a bubbly cocktail like this Prosecco Margarita Cocktail.
+You'll make this meal even more romantic if you start with a simple appetizer like these Bacon Wrapped Dates, or Grilled Sesame Shishito Peppers along with a bubbly cocktail like this Prosecco Margarita Cocktail.
 And of course, a delectable dessert to finish it off.
-My new favourite is Chocolate Berry Cups, but equally romantic dessert options are Strawberry Dutch Baby or Coconut Mousse.
+If you like chocolate, a couple of our favourites are Raspberry Chocolate Mousse or Chocolate Berry Cups, but equally romantic dessert options are Strawberry Dutch Baby Strawberry Mousse Recipe with Vanilla Layer or Coconut Mousse.

 Yes, you can make the dish ahead of time, earlier in the day.
 Allow it to cool, then cover the skillet with foil, and keep it in the fridge until it's time to eat.
 Re-heat it on the stovetop over medium heat, until the sauce is bubbling, then place the skillet under the broiler for 5 minutes to ensure the skin is crisp.